ktont/curlas/README.md

                  Default is 30000.
                  Http request will timeout after 30000 ms.
                  If you want disable timeout, specify 0.
-                 Although is sending data, but if is timeout, it will timeout.
+                 If is timeout, it timeout then req.end then finish, although maybe is sending data.
-                 NOTE: this timeout is not TCP timeout.
+                 NOTE: this timeout is not TCP active timeout.

          curlas ./req.sh --js --retry 3
                  Default is 3